Mary Wollstonecraft: England and William Godwin

 Gradually, Wollstonecraft returned to her literary life, becoming involved with Joseph Johnson's circle again, in particular with Mary Hays, Elizabeth Inchbald, and Sarah Siddons through William Godwin.
 Godwin and Wollstonecraft's unique courtship began slowly, but it eventually became a passionate love affair.
 Godwin had read her Letters Written in Sweden, Norway, and Denmark and later wrote that "If ever there was a book calculated to make a man in love with its author, this appears to me to be the book.
 She speaks of her sorrows, in a way that fills us with melancholy, and dissolves us in tenderness, at the same time that she displays a genius which commands all our admiration."
 Once Wollstonecraft became pregnant, they decided to marry so that their child would be legitimate.
 Their marriage revealed the fact that Wollstonecraft had never been married to Imlay, and as a result she and Godwin lost many friends.
-Godwin was further criticised because he had advocated the abolition of marriage in his philosophical treatise Political Justice.
+Godwin was further criticized because he had advocated the abolition of marriage in his philosophical treatise Political Justice.
 After their marriage on 29 March 1797, Godwin and Wollstonecraft moved to 29 The Polygon, Somers Town.
 Godwin rented an apartment 20 doors away at 17 Evesham Buildings in Chalton Street as a study, so that they could both still retain their independence; they often communicated by letter.
 By all accounts, theirs was a happy and stable, though brief, relationship.